Toy Soldiers (1984 film)

-Toy Soldiers is a 1984 action film co-production between the United States and Mexico, written and directed by David Andrew Fisher and starring Jason Miller, Cleavon Little, Tim Robbins and Terri Garber.
+Toy Soldiers is a 1984 American-Mexican action film written and directed by David Andrew Fisher, and starring Jason Miller, Cleavon Little, Terri Garber, and Tim Robbins in his film debut.

 Premise

 A group of Caltech students yachting off the coast of Central America are held hostage by terrorists.
 A retired U.S. Marine trains the hostages' friends to become an impromptu special ops force.